Legal Documents & Reports

 Annual General Membership Meeting (AGMM)

 Per the NPCA Bylaws, the general membership of NPCA holds an annual meeting.
-The 2017 Annual General Membership Meeting will be held in conjunction with Peace Corps Connect in Denver, CO the weekend of August 4 -6, 2017.
+The 2017 Annual General Membership Meeting will be held in conjunction with Peace Corps Connect in Denver, CO on Saturday, August 5, 2017.
+Download the agenda.

 Upcoming Board Meetings & Minutes from Previous Meetings